bdist/bdist-workspace/README.md

 5. Click the big blue button on the left and open a Terminal

-6. Connect to the databasee using the administrator user `postgres` and password `postgres`:
+6. Connect to the database using the administrator user `postgres` and password `postgres`:

 `psql -h postgres -U postgres`